Flamebullet/bottercype/README.md

 ## disconnect

-> !UMPORTANT!
+> IMPORTANT!
 Disconnecting bot will also remove all the data such as custom commands and messages.
 Changes cannot be undone.

 Disconnect bot from channel and remove all commands and messages previously added.